 Research

-Patricio Farrell's research interests lie in numerical analysis, scientific computing and modeling, in particular, focusing on the numerical solution of PDEs, semiconductor problems and meshfree methods.
+Patricio Farrell's research interests lie in numerical analysis, scientific computing and modeling, in particular, focusing on the numerical solution of PDEs, charge transport in semiconductors and meshfree methods.

 Numerical solution of nonlinear PDEs